Reese McGuire Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.
+- The Blue Jays pitching staff is fourth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (3.90).
+- The Blue Jays have the 13th-ranked team ERA among all league pitching staffs (4.12).

-- The Blue Jays rank 20th in baseball in home runs surrendered (35 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 42 total home runs at a clip of 1.4 per game (to rank 22nd in the league).

-- The Blue Jays are sending Berrios (2-3) to the mound to make his sixth start of the season.
-He is 2-3 with a 4.71 ERA and 30 strikeouts through 28 2/3 innings pitched.
+- Gausman gets the start for the Blue Jays, his seventh of the season.
+He is 2-2 with a 2.33 ERA and 54 strikeouts in 38 2/3 innings pitched.

-- The righty's most recent time out came on Tuesday against the Chicago White Sox, when he went seven scoreless innings while giving up four hits.
+- In his last outing on Saturday against the Seattle Mariners, the right-hander tossed seven scoreless innings while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.